Mobile blogging: Advantages

-A moblog platform offers the capability to use a phone for administration, editing and writing from a phone or smartphone browser.
+A mobile blog platform offers the capability to use a phone for administration, editing and writing from a phone or smartphone browser.
 There are services and platforms which present different versions of a blog administration interface based on user agent.

 Mobile blogging also promotes the dissemination of ideas and perspectives of younger people, who previously have not had as many easily accessible platforms to present their views.

 Educational use

 The continued integration of Mobile Blogging into areas of education has revealed many of its advantages.
 Its benefits affect both students and teachers, and have improved the overall educational experience.
 For students, it allows them to stay up-to-date with class schedules, access materials, and it inspires a more creative dimension with the inclusion of visual and audible materials in their work environment.

 For teachers, mobile blogging has allowed further monitoring of students’ progress and participation.

 Mobile blogging can be used alongside computer-supported collaborative learning in the classroom.
 This provides a positive and encouraging learning environment for students, especially students in a virtual classroom.
-Working collaboratively with mobile blogging can provide more authentic context learning and can help solve the coordination issue that often arises from working in a collaborative learning environment.
+Working collaboratively with blogging mobile app can provide more authentic context learning and can help solve the coordination issue that often arises from working in a collaborative learning environment.